FrogyTTv/Sunglass-website/README.md

 - 🖼️ **Image and icon integration** with organized asset folders
 - 💡 **Easy to extend** with additional products or pages

-Summary describtion made from ChatGPT
+ReadMe describtion is made from ChatGPT.